Paul Boyer (politician): Guns

 Boyer supports measures to limit gun control.
 In 2016, he introduced legislation to prevent the use of smart gun technology in Arizona.
 This technology adds additional safety measures that must be met in order for the gun to fire, such as fingerprint recognition or requiring the shooter to wear a special ring.
-He received an A rating from the NRA.
+He received an "A" rating from the NRA Political Victory Fund.